HospitALL01/Frontend/README.md

 The system includes an AI-powered chatbot to assist patients with queries, guidance, and support.
 HospitALL keeps hospitals connected, efficient, and always ready.

+## Target Audience
+This platform includes patients seeking medical services, doctors managing their professional details, hospitals handling their facilities and emergency services, and administrators overseeing the entire system.
+Essentially, the project is designed for anyone involved in the healthcare ecosystem, from the individual seeking care to the institutions providing it.

 ## Technologies Used

 - **Backend:** Laravel (PHP Framework)